How many ways are there to say hello in Italian?

 See you, have a nice evening!

-You say buonanotte not as a hello in Italian, but as a parting greeting.
+In Italian, you say buonanotte not as a hello, but as a goodbye.

 Buonanotte, buona notte